scotentSD/a11y/heuristics.md

 # Huesristics / Checklists
-> Heuristics and checklist are really bad for actually developing a culture of excellence.
+'''Heuristics and checklist are really bad for actually developing a culture of excellence.
 Read this article to get a perspective on this: [Accessibility Checcklists: Just say no](https://medium.com/@sheribyrnehaber/accessibility-checklists-just-say-no-c9a68c8f2c90)

 BUT